lpatmo/git-training-notes/README.md

 ```

 ####What is cherrypicking?
 Not sure yet.
-Ran over this to quickly.
+Ran over this too quickly.
 To Be Updated.

 ####What is stashing?
 Git stashing allows you to 'save' a piece of your work and move it to the side until you need it again.
 For example: